 Questions and reflections drawn from Tim Dunne, Lene Hansen and Collin Wight’s laudable and important EJIR special issue, ‘End of International Relations Theory?’ and its companion symposium.

-Articles written by: A.C.
+Posts written by: A.C.
 McKeil

 Linking History to Political Theory, with an international bridge, gathers deep and important questions, which form an intellectual and academic pursuit greater than the sum of its parts.

 Waltz and Wight addressed important questions, both for scholars, practitioners and society at large.
 While not entirely successful in solving them, their works continue to inspire our thinking today.

 The average person knows little or nothing about IR’s issues.
 This lack of relevance suggests that the discipline should be more self-critical.
 The next stage in IR’s development should not be theoretical – but attitudinal.